osxmidi/LinVst/Detailed-Guide/README.md

 The DAW scan should then pick up the Waves plugins.

+**Addictive Drums 2** (Addictive Drums 2 requires that the dll (and therefore the renamed linvst.so) needs to be loaded from the installation directory, ie a fixed path).
+Drag the clip from the Beats window to outside of the Addictive Drums 2 window and then a midi file will appear (probably AD2Beat.mid) in /home/user/.wine/drive_c/users/user/My Documents/Addictive Drums 2/XXXXXX/Settings which should contain the clip and which can then be dragged to the DAW.
+Same thing applies for the recorded wav file (ADDrop.wav).

+**BassMidi** sf2 and sfz.

+**BFD3 FXpansion**

+**Cobalt (Sanford) Synth**

+**EZDrummer2** (visual glitches can be removed by choosing the Windows XP version in winecfg).
+Exports EZdrummer Libraries clips to a midi file in the /home/user/.wine/drive_c/ProgramData/Toontrack/EZdrummer folder (the last dragged clip that was dragged outside of the EZDrummer2 window) and then the midi file can be drag and dropped into the DAW.
+Choose Select All (from the right side Menu drop down) to be able to drag multiple clips to the midi file in the /home/user/.wine/drive_c/ProgramData/Toontrack/EZdrummer folder

+**FL Sytrus** needs winetricks corefonts to be installed for fonts.
+The UI might become blank after closing and reopening (minimizing).

+**FM8** (might need the standalone FM8 to be run first so that the plugin's file browser files appear)

+**Groove Machine** (drag and drop ok with the LinVst embedded window and standalone window drag and drop enabled versions).

+**Guitar Rig 5** (same dll overrides as Kontakt)

+**HoRNet Tape**

+**Ignite Amps TPA-1 Amp Sim**

+**IK Amplitube 4**

+**IK SampleTank**

 **iLOK Software Licence Manager** needs winetricks msxml3 (might need crypt32.dll overrides, winetricks crypt32)

+**Izotope Ozone** has multiple dlls and only the main dll (which is a vst dll) needs to have a linvst .so file associated with it.
+For instance, the Ozone 8.dll would have an associated Ozone 8.so file and none of the other dlls would have associated .so files (otherwise the DAW will try and load the other dlls which are not vst dlls and then produce errors).

+**Klanghelm IVGI Saturation**

+**Klanghelm MJUC Compressor**

+**Klanghelm SDDR Saturation**

+**Klanghelm VUMT analog style metering and channel tools**

+**LePou Amp Sims**

+**Line 6 Helix Native** (msvcr120.dll and gdiplus.dll overrides or winetricks vcrun2013 gdiplus wininet) (copy and paste username and password into the registration window)

+**Melda MXXX Multi Effects** (turn GPU acceleration off)

+**Mercuriall Spark Amp Sim**

+**MinimogueVA**

 **MT-PowerDrumKit** (Disable d2d1 in the Libraries section of winecfg) (drag and drop ok with the LinVst embedded window and standalone window drag and drop enabled versions).
 Setting HKEY_CURRENT_USER Software Wine Direct3D MaxVersionGL 30002 might help with d2d1 (can also depend on hardware and drivers).